stakewise/helm-charts/node-operator/README.md

 by contacting us at [security@stakewise.io](mailto:security@stakewise.io).

-This repository contains the official StakeWise Helm charts for installing and configuring Node Operator infrastructure on Kubernetes.
+This repository contains the official StakeWise Helm charts for installing and configuring large scale ETH staking infrastructure on top of the Kubernetes

 ## Prerequisites